ihmeuw/vivarium_research/docs/source/models/intervention_models/wasting_treatment/compas_trial_wasting_treatment/index.rst

 #.
 We assume that individual simulant's propensity to respond to wasting treatment is independent of their previous response/non-response to treatment.
 According to [Bitew-et-al-2020]_, SAM treatment response rates are associated with diarrhea, oedema, and use of antibiotics in the treament course in Ethiopia.
 Additionally, vitamin A supplementation and distance from the treatment center may be associated with SAM treatment response rates, although direct evidence was not provided [Bitew-et-al-2020]_.
 We chose to make this assumption given the non-deterministic nature of these factors.
 #.
 We assume that individuals who receive wasting treatment (according to parameter :math:`C`) but who do not respond to treatment according to parameters (according to parameter :math:`E_{SAM}` and :math:`E_{MAM}`) will exit the SAM state either through the :math:`r_{SAM,ux}` transition rate to the MAM state or the SAM-specific mortality rate and will exit the MAM state either through the :math:`r_{MAM,ux}` transition rate to mild wasting or the MAM-specific mortality rate.
 However, treatment non-responders (defined as not reaching recovery after two months of treatment) may represent especially complicated cases of MAM/SAM that may take longer to recovery and/or may have a higher mortality rate.
 #.
 We are limited in that the estimate of the average duration of SAM in 6-59 month old children from the [Isanaka_2021]_ paper relies on survey estimates of SAM treatment coverage, which may be subject to bias.
+#.
+We apply data of acute malnutrition measured using MUAC to our model that defines acute malnutrition according to WHZ scores.
+We assume that these definitions of acute malnutrition are good proxies of one another.

 Validation and Verification Criteria
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~